souryacs/COSPEDSpec/README.md

 ********************
 If you use COSPEDSpec, please cite:

 Sourya Bhattacharyya, Jayanta Mukhopadhyay, Couplet Supertree based Species Tree Estimation, ISBRA 2015, LNBI 9096, pp. 48–59, 2015.

-Additionally, for details of our proposed couplet based supertree approach, you may check the following paper:
+Additionally, for details of our proposed couplet based supertree (COSPEDTree) approach, you may check (and cite) the following paper:

 Sourya Bhattacharyya, Jayanta Mukherjee, COSPEDTree: COuplet Supertree by Equivalence Partitioning of taxa set and DAG formation, IEEE/ACM Transactions on Computational Biology and Bioinformatics. volume 12, number 3, pages 590-603, 2015.

 *********************************